FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

     mesh = UnitSquareMesh(64, 64)

-The above sub-domains are defined with the sole purpose of populating mesh functions.
+The above subdomains are defined with the sole purpose of populating mesh functions.
 (For more complicated geometries, the mesh functions would typically be provided by other means.)
 The classes :py:class:`CellFunction <dolfin.cpp.CellFunction>` and